bvalarezo/rootkit/protocol.md

 ## Commands
 - `drop PID` -> set a process's EUID to its UID
 - `elevate PID` -> set a process's EUID to root
-- `ghost UID` -> remove a user from "/etc/passwd" and "/etc/shadow"
+- `fugitive UID` -> remove a user from "/etc/passwd" and "/etc/shadow"
 - `hide PATH` -> hide an entity ("/proc" paths are treated as processes)
 - `show PATH` -> show a hidden entity ("/proc" paths are treated as processes)
-- `unghost UID` -> replace a user in "/etc/passwd" and "/etc/shadow"
+- `unfugitive UID` -> replace a user in "/etc/passwd" and "/etc/shadow"